 the first bit of advice is not contentious and is familiar from many walks of life, the second – well how are we non-experts to know any different? – and the third, although highly specific, was repeated so often that I concluded it must be fact.

-All the makers above produce a plane similar to the one I already own (a so called number 4 smoothing plane¹) – but for between £200 -350 from the non-Chinese makers, and even our Chinese friends can’t produce one for less than £130. erk!
+All the makers above produce a plane similar to the one I already own (a so called number 4 smoothing plane)2)more on the weird naming convention used in the world of planes in a future post. – but for between £200 -350 from the non-Chinese makers, and even our Chinese friends can’t produce one for less than £130. erk!
 Luckily the (much smaller) block planes are cheaper – and the LV block plane was on sale from Axminster for a mere £85 (erk again).
 So I bought one.

-I was most pleased when it arrived: it was obviously very well engineered, worked immediately without any fiddling and it was a pleasure to use, however, it was clear even to a non-woodworker like me that – although it would work – it really was not intended to flatten a relatively large surface, and instead was designed to be held in one hand and used on small areas.
-Hmm.
+I was most pleased when it arrived: it was obviously very well engineered, worked immediately without any fiddling and it was a pleasure to use, however, it was clear even to a non-woodworker like me that – although it would work – it really was not intended to flatten a relatively large surface.

-So I took up again my research, this time with a little more care, and eventually uncovered another view, vocally championed by Paul Sellers : you can get an old 04 smoothing plane for less than 30 quid and tune it to perform as well as a new expensive one without much difficulty.
+So I took up again my research, this time with a little more care, and eventually uncovered another view, vocally championed by Paul Sellers : you can – without much difficulty – get an old 04 smoothing plane for less than 30 quid and tune it to perform as well as an expensive new one.

 It was – and I kid you not – the single most satisfying thing I have done all year.
 My journey into the world of hand planes had begun!